 8) Sew the final piece for the handover

 All this has to somehow stand up to very tight scrutiny from the client.
-And, very typically, the client expects to pay little more for the item than it would have cost on a store rack.
-Even at a 3-5x markup, which is a fairly common sample price from a manufacturer, the clothing sample maker simply cannot afford to be doing so much of the front-end work for such a tiny amount of profit.
+Often, to the sample maker’s frustration, the client expects to pay little more for the item than it would have cost on a store rack.
+Even at a per-sample price of a 3-5x markup from the manufactured cost (which is a fairly common sample price from a manufacturer), the clothing sample maker simply cannot afford to be doing so much of the front-end work for such a tiny amount of profit.

 A client who is just starting out can’t really be blamed for this situation.
 If you haven’t been through it, then it can be hard to understand how it works.
 The client feels under-served and the provider feels underpaid.
-All the stress and disappointment is likely to be caused by one simple thing: the definition of “sample”.
+All the stress and disappointment is likely to be caused by one simple thing: the specific usage of the word “sample”.